spdx/spdx-3-model/model/Security/Properties/vexVersion.md

 ## Summary

-Specifies the version of the VEX document.
+Specifies the version of a VEX statement.

 ## Description

-The document version default value is zero.
+The statement version default value is zero.
 When any VEX-related content changes, the version must be incremented.

 ## Metadata